manojknit/SnapBox_AWSFeatureProject/README.md

 * Visual Studio 2017
 * Clone project and open in Visual studio 2017
 * Enter your RDS MySQL database connection string in Startup.cs file line # 29.
-* Place IAM.json file in toot folder where Startup.cs is there.
+* Place IAM.json file in root folder where Startup.cs is there.
 This file will have you AWS profile information.
 Sample is as follows.

 ```
 [local-test-profile]